quicwg/multipath/draft-ietf-quic-multipath.md

 Length, Connection ID, Stateless Reset Token fields have exactly the same definition in NEW_CONNECTION_ID frame {{Section 19.15 of QUIC-TRANSPORT}}.

-Note that connection IDs issued in NEW_CONNECTION_ID frames MUST be treated as if their Path Identifier is 0 for compatibility with {{QUIC-TRANSPORT}}.
+Note that connection IDs issued or retired in NEW_CONNECTION_ID frames MUST be treated as if their Path Identifier is 0 for compatibility with {{QUIC-TRANSPORT}}.